mjhea0/thinkful-html/readme.md

 </html>
 ```

+Then save the file as "page2.html" (*Do a Save-As*).
 Check it out in your browser:

 ![page2](page2.png)

-Then save the file as "page2.html".
+See the difference?
+Yes, it's subtle - but the `<H1>`, of header, is a maroon color.

 ## Your turn!